 Canatara Park

-Join the City July 1 at Canatara Park from 11 a.m. to 4 p.m. for a wide array of fun for all ages and interests.
+Start the day off at Canatara Park from 11 a.m. to 4 p.m. for a wide range of fun for all ages and interests.
 Check out the annual Canada Day Parade, Handmade Vendor Market, activities on the field, bandshell entertainment and more!

 Canada Day Parade